ckeditor/ckeditor5/docs/builds/guides/integration/installation.md

 <script src="/ckeditor/build/ckeditor.js"></script>
 ```

 For a more advanced setup, you may wish to bundle the CKEditor script with other scripts used by your application.
-See {@link TODO Bundling} for more information about it.
+See {@linkTODO Bundling} for more information about it.

-Once the CKEditor script is loaded, you can {@link TODO use the API} to create editors in your page.
+Once the CKEditor script is loaded, you can {@link builds/guides/integration/basic-api use the API} to create editors in your page.